 - AMG 3170/Arts and Entertainment Law: 4 credits

 - AMG 3880/Junior Seminar in Arts Management: 2 credits

 - SPJ 4991/Senior Project II: 4 credits

-- Students must maintain a cumulative GPA of 2.5 or higher in AMG 1100, ECO 2085 or AMG 2200, and AMG 3520.
-In addition, students must earn a grade of C or higher in all courses required for the major, excluding the internship and senior project.
+- Students must earn a grade of C or higher in all courses required for the major, excluding the internship and senior project.
 Students who do not meet these standards must repeat the course(s) or complete acceptable substitutes (for example, ECO 2085 instead of AMG 2200), chosen in consultation with the program faculty.

-- AMG 1100 is a prerequisite for upper-level arts management courses.
+- AMG 1100 is a prerequisite for required upper-level arts management courses.

-- Students are strongly encouraged to take additional courses in the performing and visual arts and in arts management, beyond those required for the major.
+- Students are strongly encouraged to take additional courses in the literary, performing, and visual arts and in arts management, beyond those required for the major.

 Please direct updates for this page to the managing editor in the Office of the Provost and Academic Affairs.
 Eight-semester plan updates or questions should be directed to the associate provost.

 – For curricular revisions, please refer to the Faculty Handbook.